 The classification system adopted is based on a national land use and cover classification scheme developed in 1995 mapping project in Nigeria (FORMECU, 1998), The classification consisted of 36 land use/land cover classes, but it was deemed necessary to aggregate the classes into a few easily mapped classes that can be distinguished with high confidence on satellite imagery.
 In consultation with relevant stakeholders working in the land base sector in Nigeria (e.g. the National Space Research and Development Agency (NASRDA), the 36 classes were aggregated into 12 classes which were further grouped into forest and non-forest classes.
 The forest classes include, Undisturbed Forest (UF), Disturbed Forest (DF), Mangroves (M), Forested Freshwater Swamp (FWS), and Forest Plantation (FP).
 The non-forest classes include Arable land (AL), Grassland (G), Savannah Woodland (SW), Tree Crop Plantation (TCP), Settlements (S), Bare Surfaces (BS) and Water Body (WB).
 Figure 4 shows the aggregated FORMECU Vegetation/Land Use Map (1993/1995) using the 12 land use classes.
+It is important to emphasise that the classification system described in this section does not affect the generation of the activity data used for the development of this FREL.
+Sections 3.2 and 3.3 were included essentially to provide information on how Nigeria arrived at its classification system for multi-class landuse/landcover mapping but was never in any way considered in this FREL due to the Country's preference for GFC map leading to the production of the three-class map (Stable Forest, Stable Non-forest, and Forest Loss) used in the FREL.
+(See Chapter 6)

-Undisturbed Forest (UF): This forest type include high forest of evergreen hydrophilic (water tolerant) plant of high species diversity, the canopy can be of three layers with the topmost (emergent layer) of 24-50 meters high which may consist of scattered, very tall trees that do not form a continuous canopy.
+Undisturbed Forest (UF): This forest type include high forest of evergreenhydrophilic (water tolerant) plant of high species diversity, the canopy can be of three layers with the topmost (emergent layer) of 24-50 meters high which may consist of scattered, very tall trees that do not form a continuous canopy.
 The middle layer (16-40 m high) is also discontinuous but taken together with the upper layer form a continuous canopy.
-The lower tree layer (10-16m high)

-forms a more or less continuous canopy.
+The lower tree layer (10-16m high) forms a more or less continuous canopy.
 Below the trees are the shrubs and herbs layers that contain young trees and seedlings with the canopy closure of at least 70%.
 This could be found mainly in the southern Nigeria.